Robert-OP/verdaccio/README.md

 - **Remember** - in order to run npm modules/packages (that where installed globally (-g) as above) in the terminal/cmd/powershell, the **npm folder** (e.g. my npm folder is located in `C:\Users\ropo\AppData\Roaming\npm`) needs to be added to Windows PATH variable !

-## Getting started to publish package
+## Getting started to publish package on Localhost
 0. We want to run verdaccio -> make a package directory -> initialize npm package -> add user -> publish package
 1. Open the **first terminal** & run: `verdaccio` - this will show information about the config file & [http address](http://localhost:4873) of the verdaccio npm private server
 2. Open a **second terminal** & run: `mkdir demo-package` & go into it `cd demo-package`